codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-issues.md

 ### Repository is failing to be cloned from AWS CodeCommit

 ###### Description
-Repositories can be added to Codemagic from multiple sources such as Github, Gitlab, Bitbucket and others.
-When connecting repositories from AWS CodeCommit via https, you may get the following error at the fetching app sources step:
+Repositories can be added to Codemagic from multiple sources such as Github, Gitlab, Bitbucket, and others.
+When connecting repositories from AWS CodeCommit via HTTPS, you may get the following error at the fetching app sources step:

 ```
 Cloning into '/home/builder/clone'...